MoritzGoeckel/ChangelogJS/README.md

  }
 ```

 It generates a fancy changlog page with the given changes.
 There is no backend yet, only example data.
+I use JQuery and Bootstrap, it is fully responsive.